-Kilauea is quite possibly the most active volcano Hawaii will ever know.
-Three of the five Hawaii Island volcanoes are active.
-None has erupted as consistently in the modern era as Kiluaea.
+Is Kilauea Volcano the most active volcano Hawaii has ever known?
+Three of the five Hawaii Island volcanoes are active, but no volcano on earth has erupted as consistently in the modern era as Kiluaea.

 Hawaii legend says that Kilauea Volcano is home to Pele, the Hawaiian goddess of fire and volcanoes.
 But more than legend, this Big Island volcano is one of the most famous on the planet due to its frequent activity.
 This Hawaiian eruption has been continuous for more than 30 years.
 In the last 1100 years, the Kīlauea eruption has covered more than 500 square miles (1,300 square km) of the Big Island with lava.

-This Kilauea eruption has been adding new real estate to the Big Island continuously since 1983, and with few interruptions over the past two centuries.
+This Kilauea eruption has been adding new land to the Big Island continuously since 1983.
+There have been very few interruptions in its activity over the past two centuries.
 In fact over the last 100 years, Kilauea has been erupting almost half the time.

 For those wishing to see the dramatic spectacle as lava meets the ocean, there had been no active lava ocean entry on the Big Island between August, 2013 and July, 2016.
-Then on July 26, 2016, lava that had been flowing southeast of Pu'u 'O'o crossed the southern emergency road and entered the ocean once again.
+Then on July 26, 2016, lava that had been flowing southeast of Pu'u 'O'o crossed the southern emergency road and entered the ocean at Kamokuna, near Kalapana.

 New land is being added to the Big island for the first time in nearly three years.
 There is no way of knowing how long the lava ocean entry will last, but for now volcano goddess Pele is putting on quite a show!

 Use extreme caution if you hike out to witness the impressive display.
 The easiest access is from the east side of the flow, south of Hilo at the end of Highway 130, near Kalapana.
-Plan to hike or bike about 4 miles each way (6+ kilometers) from the end of the road.
+Drive to the end of Hwy 130, park your car and plan to hike about 4 miles each way (6+ kilometers).
+Bicycle rentals are also available.

 Visit the National Park Service Kilauea current conditions for today's most current information on Kilauea's active lava flow.